edwardyehuang/iSeg/README.md

 I am very busy at this moment, but I will try my best to update this repo.

+I will also upload the code for dataset supports and some implementations of well-known networks (e.g. PSPNet, DeepLab, CCNet, DANet, OCRNet)

 ## Features
 ### Backbone support